Oludeniz Travel Guide

 Shopping

-Oludeniz has several souvenir shops sprinkled along the Belcekiz beach seafront, and many of the resort hotels and holiday apartment complexes boast their own gift stores.
-For honest to goodness shopping, however, travellers should catch a dolmus into nearby Hisaronu or Fethiye, where it is possible to haggle for bargains.
-Good buys are leather goods, carpets, jewellery, as well as knock-off designer sunglasses and watches.
+While Oludeniz has several souvenir shops along the Belcekiz Beach seafront, and many resort hotels and apartment complexes have their own gift stores, for a more authentic shopping experience, visitors should consider taking a dolmus (local minibus) to nearby Hisaronu or Fethiye.
+Both towns have bustling markets where haggling is part of the experience.
+Popular purchases include leather goods, carpets, jewellery, as well as inexpensive knock-off designer sunglasses and watches.
+The markets in Fethiye are particularly known for fresh produce and traditional Turkish crafts.

 Restaurants